eduardo-monita/jungle-devs-challenger/README.md

 # jungle-devs-challenger
 The purpose of this challenge is to give an overall understanding of a backend application.
-You’ll be implementing a simplified version of a news provider API.
+It will be implementing a simplified version of a news provider API.

 ## Requirement
 If you want to run the project, first make sure you have the docker installed on your computer.
 If not, you can get it by clicking [here](https://docs.docker.com/get-docker/ "here").